A Picture Is Worth More Than A Thousand Words

-As I was catching up on my blog posts in Outlook today I came across a couple statistics that were geared toward marketing your business online, however, can be extrapolated to your organization's signage.
+As I was catching up on my blog posts in Outlook today I came across a couple of statistics that were geared toward marketing your business online, however, can be extrapolated to your organization’s signage.
 I thought I would share these with you and provide some of my own thoughts on how to translate this to your next signage project.

 1. 90% of information transmitted to the brain is visual, and visuals are processed 60,000X faster in the brain than text.
 (Sources: 3M Corporation and Zabisco)

-So if you are creating a banner for your event, site sign for a new development or creating your new vehicle or fleet graphics this is pretty important for you.
-Keep it simple, straight forward and visual.
-Have you seen the McDonald's semi's driving around?
+So if you are creating a banner for your event, site sign for new development, or creating your new vehicle or fleet graphics this is pretty important for you.
+Keep it simple, straightforward forward and visual.
+Have you seen the McDonald’s semi’s driving around?
 How can you miss the HUGE Big Mac staring at you as you drive by?
-Do you even have to look at the name McDonald's to know who it is?
+Do you even have to look at the name McDonald’s to know who it is?
 Of course not, and like me, I am sure you can easily remember that truck.

 So you don’t sell a product but a service?
 We worked with Director’s Mortgage on all their new tradeshow booths and they actually incorporated an actual front door into their booth.
 Now that is something their customers will remember.
 Because what does a mortgage get you?
 Your new house!